aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

 2. User can see other sites Electrophysiology datasets if and only if user has permission `electrophysiology_browser_view_allsites`.
 User can see only own-site datasets if and only if user has permission `electrophysiology_browser_view_site`.
 3. Test that all Filters work.
 4. Test Clear Filters button
-5. Test column table is sortable by headers
+5. Test column table is sortable by headers.
 6. Test that Links work, to correct dataset (raw/all types)

 ### B. subpage: Sessions